jupyter/nbconvert/docs/source/usage.rst

 * ``--to rst``

   Basic reStructuredText output.
 Useful as a starting point for embedding notebooks in Sphinx docs.
+Images are output as .png files in a folder.

   .. note::

-    nbconvert uses pandoc_ to convert between various markup languages, so pandoc is a dependency when converting to latex or reStructuredText.
+    nbconvert uses pandoc_ to convert between various markup languages, so pandoc is a dependency when converting to LaTeX or reStructuredText.

 .. _convert_script: